jedevc/lockdone-athon/src/content/pages/index.md

 workshops and learning sessions planned, so that you can build the best possible project.

-The [Capture the Flag competition](/ctf) will start a few days into the event, so you get a chance to get started with your project.
+The [Capture the Flag competition](/ctf) will start on 19th of August, so you have time to start your project!

 You can find out more about the exact details in the calendar below: